williamgilpin/diccor/README.md

      bulk mechanical properties of C. elegans are independent of the cuticle” Biophysical Journal, 2015.

+#### Usage ####

+Run each cell in the file main_analysis.m sequentially in order to separate the various stages.
+The outlier rejection and Gaussian smoothing cells are optional depending on the type of data.
+All parameters are declared at the top of the cell in which they appear.

 Sample Displacement Field        |  Sample Maximal Strain Projection :-------------------------:|:-------------------------:
 ![](sample_output/vec_field/overlay4.png)	|	![](sample_output/strain_map/map4.png)